Skip to content

 F7 does not independently collect workforce directory data — it is provided entirely by the deploying organization.
 The organization decides which supported fields to sync and can disable those syncs at any time.

-Third-Party App Integrations
+Third-Party Event Integrations

-Integration CategoryExample AppsData Retrieved
+Integration CategoryImplemented SourcesData Retrieved

 Metadata Only — Never Content